xplozion15/Quickshop/README.md

 ## Learnings

 While building QuickShop, I learned and practiced a lot of essential frontend concepts:
+- Learnt how to use React Router for routing in my React application.
 - Practiced writing  tests with Vitest and React testing library
 - Got familiar with mocking `fetch` requests for API calls in tests
 - Strengthened my skills in React by using concepts like useState,components,useEffect etc.